How Long Does A Transmission Flush Take? [Save A Ton Of Money]

 • Groaning noise is coming from the transmission.

-Transmission Flush Good Or Bad?
+Is Transmission Flush Good Or Bad?

 color of dirty transmission fluid

 If your vehicle has high mileage, and transmission fluid has not been changed for a long time, it will have metal shavings and small chips of clutch pad material suspended in it.
 The suspended chips of a clutch pad material will helo clutches engage and maintain the grip.
-If you perform a transmission flush at this stage, two damages will occur to the transmission:

 • The clutch will slip because the fresh transmission fluid will not have any material suspended in it to engage the clutch.